 Overlaying Surface Finishes

 Where a membrane is to be overlayed with another system (your Tiles), the overlaying system (tiles ) shall be compatible with, and not cause damage to, the membrane.

 This is why SCR always advises that you have the same Company install the Membrane AND the Tiles – to avoid Tradesmen unfamiliar with each other’s systems.
 This eliminates the risk of a Tiler damaging your membrane when tiling, or a Waterproofer installing a membrane system not compatible with Tiles.

 Upon completion of the membrane installation and after appropriate curing time, the membrane should be inspected and the dry-film-thickness to be tested by non-destructive means.

-Not sure what’s happening on your balcony.
+Not sure what’s happening on your balcony?
 Don’t worry, SCR’s experts will diagnose the issue with a free, no-obligation inspection and quote.
-Click here to request a quote.
+Get a quote today!